-I don’t program, but I’m interested in design, product management or marketing.
+I don’t want to program, but I’m interested in design and/or product.
 Can I also get involved?

 Yes!
 When you apply, just indicate in which roles you’d see yourself.
 We’ll work with you to place you on a team where you can be most effective!